floodplainio/floodplainio.github.io/_posts/2020-04-12-Using-Floodplain.md

     }
 ```

-We add a joinWith transformer to our source (the topicA source), which will contain another source, topicB
+We add a join transformer to our source (the topicA source), which will contain another source, topicB
 After this transformation, whenever a join matches we _still have two messages_, one from topicA, and one from topicB, both with the same key.
 Every transformer can emit one 'main' message, and another secondary message.
 The semantics of the second message depends on the transformation.
 In the case of a join, it is the message the main source was joined with.